Site best viewed with

 converting b/w negatives to positives; while color negatives can cause

-a lot of pain and suffering if you don't use the better photo editing
+a lot of pain and suffering if you don't use a better photo editing

-software packages that are out there.
-PaintShop Pro 7.0 happens to be
+software package that are out there.
+Corel PaintShop Pro happens to be

 one of them.